RazorCMS/DarkPhotonAnalysis/README.md

 1. Running on a single skimmed Ntuple
     ```
+    cd include
     make
+    cd ../
+    make
     ./lowMass_prompt -inputFiles=inputfile
     ```
+    Now we only use binned fits.
+So use this as the histogram input file `-inputFiles= /mnt/hadoop/store/user/idutta/DarkPhoton/Samples/outHist_18Jan2019/massHist_Full.root'

     If `-inputFiles` is not specified, the default skimmed Ntuple used is `/mnt/hadoop/store/user/idutta/DarkPhoton/Samples/xcg2Dec2018/2Dec2018xcg_job0_scout_skimmed.root`.

 2. Running on multiple skimmed Ntuples